 New York State has several supplemental rebate programs, including but not limited to the National Medicaid Pooling Initiative (NMPI) and the New York State Direct Contracting Program (SDC) which enable the Department to collect supplemental rebates from drug manufacturers.
 Both programs are administered by Magellan Medicaid Administration.
-New York is among 14 states that currently participate in the NMPI.
-Others include Alaska, Arkansas, District of Columbia, Kentucky, Michigan, Minnesota, Montana, New Hampshire, Nevada, North Carolina, Rhode Island, South Carolina, and Virginia.
-At the end of SFY 21/22 the NMPI includes more than 90 participating manufacturers and has approximately 13.5 million member lives.
+New York is among 13 states that currently participate in the NMPI.
+Others include Alaska, Arkansas, District of Columbia, Michigan, Minnesota, Montana, New Hampshire, Nevada, North Carolina, Rhode Island, South Carolina, and Virginia.
+At the end of SFY 22/23 the NMPI includes more than 90 participating manufacturers and has approximately 13.3 million member lives.

 Contracts with manufacturers have a three-year net price guarantee; net prices may decrease during the period, but they may not increase.
 Rebate amounts are based on the Wholesale Acquisition Cost (WAC) for each individual drug.
 Each Participating State in the NMPI program maintains its own P&TC or DURB and the ability to designate a drug as preferred or non-preferred.
+For New York, the Commissioner reviews all DURB recommendations and retains the authority to override any DURB recommendation in the best interest of New York.

-The Medicaid Fee-for-Service program paid approximately 11.3 million pharmacy claims in SFY 21/22.
-Of these, 32 percent were for a drug that fell within one of the classes of drugs on the PDP.
-Of the drugs subject to the PDP, at the end of SFY 21/22 64.1 percent of claims were for drugs that did not require prior authorization.
-The remaining 35.9 percent of claims were for drugs that required a manual prior authorization processed by the clinical call center.
+The Medicaid Fee-for-Service program paid approximately 11.6 million pharmacy claims in SFY 22/23.
+Of these, 31 percent were for a drug that fell within one of the classes of drugs on the PDP.
+Of the drugs subject to the PDP, at the end of SFY 22/23 66.1 percent of claims were for drugs that did not require prior authorization.
+The remaining 33.9 percent of claims were for drugs that required a manual prior authorization processed by the clinical call center.
 These percentages are attributable to the wide selection of preferred drugs within a class, prescriber familiarity with the Medicaid PDP and prescriber education efforts, all of which are supported by the pharmacy provider community in advising prescribers of preferred drug choices.
-There were 83,925 prior authorizations processed across all pharmacy programs.
+There were 79,497 prior authorizations processed across all pharmacy programs.

-Under the PDP, the highest volume of requests for prior authorizations during SFY 21/22 were for the following drug classes: second generation antipsychotics (16 percent), primarily used to treat mental health illnesses such as schizophrenia and bipolar disorder; short-acting opioids (12 percent), used to treat moderate to severe pain; CNS Stimulants (8 percent), primarily used to treat Attention Deficit Hyperactivity Disorder; Proton Pump
+Under the PDP, the highest volume of requests for prior authorizations during SFY 22/23 were for the following drug classes: second generation antipsychotics (15 percent), primarily used to treat mental health illnesses such as schizophrenia and bipolar disorder;

-Inhibitors (5 percent), used to treat acid reflux; and second generation anticonvulsants (5 percent), used primarily to treat seizure disorders.
-Requests for prior authorization for Hepatitis C Agents made up 0.1 percent of prior authorizations for SFY 21/22.
+short-acting opioids (12 percent), used to treat moderate to severe pain; CNS Stimulants (9 percent), primarily used to treat Attention Deficit Hyperactivity Disorder; Proton Pump Inhibitors (5 percent), used to treat acid reflux; and second generation anticonvulsants (5 percent), used primarily to treat seizure disorders.
+Requests for prior authorization for Hepatitis C Agents made up 0.1 percent of prior authorizations for SFY 22/23.

-Consistent with the experience in SFY 20/21, primary indicators for PDP PA requests to prescribe a non-preferred drug include treatment failure on preferred medication, contraindications preventing transition to preferred medications and adverse reactions to preferred medications.
-Overall, after consultation with CCC staff, 2.3 percent of the total requests resulted in the prescriber agreeing to use the preferred drug in lieu of a non-preferred drug.
+Consistent with the experience in SFY 21/22, primary indicators for PDP PA requests to prescribe a non-preferred drug include treatment failure on preferred medication, contraindications preventing transition to preferred medications and adverse reactions to preferred medications.
+Overall, after consultation with CCC staff, 2.1 percent of the total requests resulted in the prescriber agreeing to use the preferred drug in lieu of a non-preferred drug.
 The CCC representatives have continued to promote the use of preferred agents as clinically appropriate, attributing to the relative changes observed.